 A 60 acre tract of land in St. Louis County was surveyed, subdivided, and registered as the subdivision of "Crystal Spring Lake Park" in December 1922.
-The original owners were John G. and Jessie B. P. Oehler (pronounced "Ayler").
+The original owners were John G. (1879 to 1942) and Jessie B. P. (1886 to 1967) Oehler (pronounced "Ayler").
 Oehler Drive was the main street off Bopp Road until it was renamed Country Club Drive in the mid-1950s.

 It was incorporated as a Village in 1938 and as a Class 4 City in 1957.
-Vincil F. Hunter, Sr. was the first Mayor and served 4 terms from 1958 to 1966.
+Vincil Francis Hunter, Sr. (1899 to 1994) was the first Mayor and served 4 terms from 1958 to 1966.
 Prior to 1958, the Village was governed by a Board of Trustees.
 His son, Vincil Francis Hunter, Jr. served on the Board of Alderpersons.
 Hunter Park located on the west side of Putter Lane is named in honor of and thanks for the contributions the Hunter families have made.

 In April, 1940, the U.S. Census recorded 34

 households in CLP with a total population of 95.
 This information was recorded in Enumeration District 95-53.
 It can be searched through the National Archives.
 Free ancestry searches can be made on the Family Search web site https://familysearch.org/search In addition, the St. Louis County Library subscribes to the Ancestry dot com database which can be searched from computers in the library.
 The library also subscribes to other databases such as Fold 3 and Heritage Quest which can be searched from your home computer.